10 Best Microphones for Podcasting | Factors, Budget & More

 Dynamic microphones are one of the perfect choices when you are the sole speaker or into singing directly into the mic while recording.
 It has lower response frequencies in comparison to the condenser microphones and can record your vocals much better without additional disturbance.

-To cut it short, if you are the solo hero of your podcast show, dynamic microphones are the best choice, while for welcoming guests, condenser microphones are better options.
+To cut it short, if you are the solo hero of your podcast show, dynamic microphones are the best choice, while condenser microphones are better options for welcoming guests.

 Also read: Realme Smart Cam 360 Review